-- Click OK and you will see a new template on the add-in pane.
+- Click Save and you will see a new template on the add-in pane.

-If you would like to create an Outlook template from scratch
+If you'd like to create an Outlook template from scratch

 - Open a new message window in Outlook so that you can see the add-in's pane.

 - Click on the New template icon.
 You will see a dialog box with two fields: the template name and its text.

 - Enter the title for the new template into the Template name field.
 This can be a short summary that lets you quickly find the template when you need it.

 - Type the text of the template into the bigger field below.